 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance A minimum of 75% Attendan ce is required to be maintained
+Attendance A minimum of 75% Attendance e is required to be maintained

-by a student to be qualified fo r taking up the End Semester
+by a student to be qualified for taking up the End Semester

 examination.
-The allowance o examination.
 The allowance of 25% includes all types of

-leaves including medical leave es.
+leaves including medical leaves.